 - The SAR wind speed is now globally unbiased compared the wind speeds from the model and the other altimeters.
-The standard deviation of the difference (SDD) between SAR and model wind speeds is as good as that of other altimeters.
-The bulk of SRAL wind speed measurements (between 7 and 15 m/s) are higher than the model in the NH and vice versa in the SH.
-This may be a seasonal signal but it will be under close monitoring. - The PLRM wind speed has also improved and it is now globally unbiased.
+The standard deviation of the difference (SDD) between SAR and model wind speeds is as good as that of other altimeters. - The PLRM wind speed has also improved and it is now globally unbiased.
 The SDD with respect to the model reduced considerably during Cycle 012.
-However, gradual increase (mainly in the Southern Hemisphere) was witnessed during Cycle 013 but has plateaued at about 1.2 m/s since then. - Sentinel-3 slightly underestimates small SWH (below ~ 2m) and overestimates high wave heights (above ~ 4 m).
-The former, although it seems to have been improved recently, is of concern as it is not noticed in the case of other altimeters. - The SWH product is smaller and noisier than that from the model and the other altimeters.
+However, gradual increase (mainly in the Southern Hemisphere) was witnessed during Cycle 013 but has plateaued at about 1.2 m/s until it started to increase again recently. - Sentinel-3 slightly underestimates small SWH (below ~ 2m) and overestimates high wave heights (above ~ 4 m).
+The former has been improved recently.
+A fine tune may be needed to alleviate the overestimation at high wave heights. - The SWH product is slightly lower and noisier than that from the model and the other altimeters.